bensadeh/circumflex/README.md

   <img src="screenshots/disconnected_indentations.png" width="700" alt="^"/>
 </p>

-Set `CLX_ALT_INDENT_BLOCK` to `true` to use a different indent block character which will appear as one connected line.
+Run `circumflex` with the `-a` flag to use a somewhat thinner, but more compatible indentation block.

 ### Low contrast headers
 #### Overview